Ecommerce is a goliath industry. So it’s no wonder people are always asking about the future of ecommerce.

-Across the web, people seem to be fatiguing from knowing that algorithms are messaging them rather than real people, and are now craving personalization in their shopping experiences.
+Across the web, people seem to be becoming fatigued from knowing that algorithms are messaging them rather than real people, and are now craving personalization in their shopping experiences.

 Buyers want to feel that there’s somebody behind the computer screen who cares about them.
-It doesn’t need to be anything too complex either—it could be as simple as a personalized email, a curated discount codes, or otherwise.
+It doesn’t need to be anything too complex either—it could be as simple as a personalized email, a curated discount code, or something else.

 So what does this all mean?

-This is exactly why an integral part of the future of ecommerce will revolve around businesses and entrepreneurs finding ways to build direct relationships with their customers.
+An integral part of ecommerce will revolve around businesses and entrepreneurs finding ways to build direct relationships with their customers.

-Both the in-house and online customer experience is so important to the success of your business.
+Both the pre-purchase and post-purchase customer experiences are important to the success of your online business.

-Hiring amazing sales assistants in-house who can guide your customers through the sale process can alleviate any stress customers may feel.
+Hiring amazing sales assistants in-house who can guide your customers through the sales process can alleviate any stress customers may feel.

-Optimizing your sales process online to take into account what a customer would expect is super important for your ecommerce store.
-This means potentially user testing your sales process, or your checkout flow with actual people, to identify pain points that customers may have.
+Analyzing your sales process online to learn what a customer would expect is super important for your ecommerce store.
+This means potentially user testing your sales channels or your checkout flows with actual people to identify pain points that customers may have.

 Things you can user test on your website include:

-- The information asked for during the checkout page.
+- The information asked for on the checkout page

-This activity is improving the customer experience, or CX, of your business.
-Recently this discipline has grown in popularity making it a big ecommerce trend for 2020.
+This activity should improve your business’s customer experience.
+Recently, this discipline has grown in popularity, making it a big ecommerce trend for 2023.

 Leading on from our previous ecommerce trend is the use of AI and chatbots to help customers achieve their goals when they are on your site.

-Chatbots have been around for a few years and are constantly evolving to help answer customers’ questions, and more.
-This is ideal for businesses that operate in many different countries, but don’t have the resources to be online, assisting customers 24/7.
+Chatbots have been around for a few years and are constantly evolving to assist customers on social media channels and beyond.
+This is ideal for businesses that operate in many different countries but don’t have the resources to be online, helping customers 24/7.

-AI assistants are also very important to online stores as they can manage stock levels, reordering, and other processes that can free up your day to deal with other activities that you normally wouldn’t have time for.
+AI assistants are also very important to online stores, as they can manage stock levels, reordering, and other processes that can free up your day to deal with activities you normally wouldn’t have time for.

-One of the biggest disadvantages of ecommerce is the fact that customers cannot try out the product before they buy it, like in a brick and mortar store.
-51 percent of customers in a 2018 survey stated that the biggest drawback of online shopping is that they cannot touch, feel, and try a product before buying it.
+One of the biggest disadvantages of ecommerce is that customers cannot try out the product before they buy it, like in a brick-and-mortar store.
+Typical consumer behavior shows that people are more satisfied when they can touch, feel, and try an item before investing in it.

-Unfortunately, with ecommerce, this experience is nearly lost but technology is always one step ahead.
-With augmented reality technology you can create immersive shopping experiences, where shoppers can engage with products before they buy them.
+On ecommerce websites, this experience is nearly lost, but technology is always one step ahead.
+With augmented reality technology, you can create immersive shopping experiences where shoppers can engage with products before they buy them.

-For example Shopify AR allows brands to show customers their products in natural environments before buying them to ensure that the product is fit for the purpose intended.
+For example, Shopify AR allows brands to show customers their products in natural environments before buying them to ensure that the product fits the intended purpose.
 This helps customers make great decisions quickly when it comes to choosing a brand to buy from.

-Interactive products through AR or VR is new but it is quickly being adapted within ecommerce brands to help customers choose the right product.
-If you are considering what ecommerce trend to be a part of, this is a good place to start.
+Interactive products through AR or VR is a new trend, but it is quickly being adapted within ecommerce brands to help customers choose the right product.
+If you are considering which ecommerce trend to be a part of, this is a good place to start.

-The future of ecommerce is undoubtedly going to be full of exciting changes and innovations for both businesses and buyers.
+The future of ecommerce will undoubtedly be full of exciting changes and innovations for both businesses and buyers.

-Whether you’re an entrepreneur, or you’re working at an ecommerce company yourself, it’s important to try to keep your finger on the pulse when it comes to changes in the ecommerce landscape.
+Whether you’re an entrepreneur or working at an ecommerce company, it’s important to keep your finger on the pulse when it comes to changes in the ecommerce landscape.

 Our best advice is to keep on learning.